RainerAtSpirit/raineratspirit.github.com/_posts/2013-02-21-durandal-meets-sharepoint-2013.md

 ---
 {% include JB/setup %}

-One of the benefits of the new SharePoint 2013 app model is that we are nowadays allowed to living on the cutting edge of technology.
+One of the benefits of the new SharePoint 2013 app model is that we are nowadays allowed to live on the cutting edge of technology.
 At least if you build Autohosted or Providerhosted apps.
 If that what you're doing make sure to read Scott's [Announcing release of ASP.NET and Web Tools 2012.2 Update], install the bits and then explore some of the new MVC4 [templates].

-Next step would be to look at Ananu's blog [aanuwizard] as it has step-by-step instructions for you how to add a MVC4 project to your solution.
+Next step would be to look at Ananu's blog [aanuwizard] as it has step-by-step instructions for you how to add a MVC4 project to your SharePoint 2013 apps.

 But how can you survive building single page application (SPA) in SharePoint if you are